liatrio/openo11y.dev/docs/index.md

 > forming a complex whole

 Observability is focused on systems.
 Systems can be comprised of software, such as a system of microservices.
-Systems can also be comprised of people, such as a team, a group of teams, or an entire organization.
+However, systems can also have other compositions such as people forming a team, a group of teams, an entire organization, etc.

 ## Goals and Methods